DylanMashini/over-under-notebook/02 - Deciding on The Chassis.md

 - Likely direct drive meaning we have less control over the gear ratio and won't be able to distribute load across motors
 - Due to the likely non-symmetrical nature of our ideas for endgame, driving straight may be an issue because of [center of gravity issues](https://www.vexforum.com/t/what-are-the-pros-and-cons-of-x-drive-for-in-the-zone/41353/5)
 - Complexity of Code
-- Harder to get over the bar
+- Harder to get over the center bar
+- Forced to go under the horizontal bar, which gives us a 12-inch max-height

 ![Source: @Codec on vexforum.com](images/simpleXDrive.jpeg)